MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-sdk.md

 Visual Studio and Visual Studio for Mac.

 > [!NOTE]
-> This guide applies to Visual Studio 2019, Visual Studio 2017, and Visual Studio for Mac.
+> This guide applies to Visual Studio 2022, Visual Studio 2019, Visual Studio 2017, and Visual Studio for Mac.

 The Xamarin Android SDK Manager (installed as part of the **Mobile development with .NET** workload) helps you download the latest Android